Khloe Kardashian Reveals The Plastic Surgery She’s Considering After Baby

-Khloe Kardashian is revealing the surprising plastic surgery she’s considering getting after welcoming her daughter True Thompson into the world last year.
-Per Cosmopolitan, the Keeping Up with the Kardashians star revealed in a new video posted to her Instagram Stories this week that she’s actually considering “getting [her] boobs done” after showing off her cleavage in a seriously plunging dress and push-up bra.
+Khloe Kardashian is revealing the surprising plastic surgery she’s considering after welcoming her daughter True Thompson into the world last year.
+Per Cosmopolitan, the Keeping Up With the Kardashians star revealed in a new video posted to her Instagram Stories this week that she’s actually considering “getting [her] boobs done” after showing off her cleavage in a seriously plunging dress and push-up bra.

-In the video, which shows Kardashian sporting a huge over the top curly blonde wig and a gold dress while attending Diana Ross’s 75th birthday party, the new mom told her fans that she was considering going under the knife after seeing how much her chest has changed since giving birth.
+In the video, which shows Kardashian sporting a huge, over-the-top curly blonde wig and a gold dress while attending Diana Ross’s 75th birthday party, the new mom told her fans that she was considering going under the knife after seeing how much her chest has changed since giving birth.

 “You guys, bras like this make me want to get my boobs done because this cleavage.
 It’s iconic,” Kim Kardashian’s younger sister said in the video of potentially getting a boob job.

 “But when I take the bra off.
-Sorry guys, there’s really nothing there after the baby,” Khloe then continued in the clip, before adding, “But we can fake it til we make it, honey.”
+Sorry guys, there’s really nothing there after the baby,” Khloe then continued in the clip.
+“But we can fake it til we make it, honey.”

-But while the reality star didn’t confirm in the video if she really would get the plastic surgery after baby, she has been accused of having a breast augmentation in the past.
+But while the reality star didn’t confirm in the video if she really would get the plastic surgery after the baby, she has been accused of having a breast augmentation in the past.

 Per a report from Life & Style back in May, many fans speculated that she could potentially have gone under the knife after she posted a photo of herself to Instagram shortly after welcoming True into the world with former boyfriend Tristan Thompson.